Nata25/react-exercise/README.md

 ### `npm i -g json-server`
 ### `npm run serve`

-Runs the app in the development mode.\
+Runs the app in the development mode and launches local sever with fake api.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser and launch local sever with fake api.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+JSON-server api is available at [http://localhost:9000](http://localhost:9000)

 ## Learn More